The Complete Guide to the Canada Pension Plan (CPP) and Quebec Pension Plan (QPP)

 To help Canadians plan more effectively for retirement, the government provides the average monthly pension amount, the maximum pension amount, and the cost of living increase annually.

-Services Canada can supply you with your personal payment amounts.
-CPP retirement pension does not start automatically.
+Services Canada/ Retraite Quebec can supply you with your personal payment amounts.
+CPP/QPP retirement pension does not start automatically.
 You need to set up an account and apply for a personal access code.
-Click here for some guidance and considerations on when to start your CPP or QPP retirement benefits
+Click here for some guidance and considerations on when to start your CPP or QPP retirement benefits.

 CPP Pension Sharing

 You may apply to voluntarily share your CPP retirement pensions with your married spouse or common law partner and are living together.
-You must be eligible to receive your CPP pension or at least be eligible to receive it.
+You must be receiving your CPP pension or at least be eligible to receive it.
 This sharing of the retirement pension may provide some tax savings.